Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: Parallel Computation on GPUs

-The clipped Voronoi cells computation of boundary sites are as follows.
-For each boundary site $\mathbf{v}_j \in \mathcal{V}_{\mathcal{B}}$, its restricted Voronoi cell consists of multiple polygons, each originating from a boundary triangle $\Delta$ of the domain.
+For boundary sites, the parallel computation of clipped Voronoi cells are as follows.
+For each site $\mathbf{v}_j \in \mathcal{V}_{\mathcal{B}}$, its restricted Voronoi cell consists of multiple polygons, each originating from a boundary triangle $\Delta$ of the domain.
 Thus, a pair $(\mathcal{T}_a, \mathbf{v}_j)$ is formed, where $\mathcal{T}_a$ represents the incident tetrahedron of $\Delta$.
-After initializing a set of tetrahedron-cell pairs, the remaining steps follow those described in \ref{sec:parallel-rvd}, but negative face flags of the generated tetrahedron-cell intersections are used to propagate tetrahedron-cell pairs.
+After initializing a set of tetrahedron-cell pairs, the remaining steps follow those described in Section \ref{sec:parallel-rvd}, but negative face flags of the generated tetrahedron-cell intersections are used to propagate tetrahedron-cell pairs.
 Algorithm~\ref{alg:parallel-ClippedVD} provides the detailed procedure.